Lewuathe/lewuathe.github.io/_posts/2016-12-11-aws-cli-with-jq-make-things-easy.markdown

 ```

-So you can filter and map the running instance IDs which is tagged as web api server to csv like this.
+So you can filter and map the running instance IDs which is tagged as web API server to csv like this.

 ```sh